erwiese/ntripproxy/README.md

 Example:

-To add the following NtripCaster backends
+To start the proxy with the following NtripCaster backends
 - http://localhost:2101
 - http://localhost:2102
 ```bash